psychemedia/island-storynotes/elder-puckaster.md

 While John Kann was thus musing to himself, and lamenting his hard fate, he was suddenly roused by a great bustle among the fairies.
 The cause was evident:— one of the advanced-posts had been carried, and the picket had been driven in, and a number of fairies rushed back among the others, waving their arms above their heads, and shouting,

-" He comes — he comes,
+"He comes — he comes,
 Sound the alarm.
 With whiskers grey
 As long as my arm,"